hu-macsy/simexpal/docs/user_guide.rst

 To keep the example simple, we assume that instances are lists of integers.

 You can now start to configure simexpal to automatize your experimental pipeline.
-First, you need to create a new "experiments.yml" file within the "project" directory structured as below:
+First, you need to create a new "experiments.yml" file within the "project" directory.
+This is a configuration file that is read by simexpal to run the experiments on the desired instances and it is structured as below:

 .. literalinclude:: ./example/experiments.yml
    :linenos:
    :language: yaml
    :caption: Example of experiments.yml file

+The structure of this file will be better explained later in the guide.
 At this point, your "project" directory looks like this:
 ::